pyfar/sofar/docs/examples.rst

     Variables of type *string* store strings and can be entered as strings, lists of string, or numpy string arrays.

-Lets take a look and list all informations for only one attribute of the SOFA object (note that all data in Python classes is called attribute - regardless of the data type explaned above):
+Lets take a look and list all information for only one attribute of the SOFA object (note that all data in Python classes is called attribute - regardless of the data types introduced above):

 .. code-block:: python